jodiedoubleday/newromney/supportUs.md

 All adverts are full colour.

 Print run is 1,000 copies, but with over 7,000 people visiting the Fayre, you can be sure of some good publicity.
+ALL ADVERTISING SPACE SOLD FOR 2018

 **Please call 01797 363981 or [contact us](/contactUs) for more information or to book your space.**